Bank of America: Consumer Banking

 A Bank of America branch in Washington, D.C.

 Consumer Banking, the largest division in the company, provides financial services to consumers and small businesses including, banking, investments, merchant services, and lending products including business loans, mortgages, and credit cards.
 It provides stockbroker services via Merrill Edge, a specific division for investment and related services, such as research and call center counsel, after Merrill Lynch became a subsidiary of Bank of America.
 The consumer banking division represented 38% of the company's total revenue in 2016.
 The company earns revenue from interest income, service charges, and fees.
 In addition, the company is a mortgage servicer.
 It competes primarily with the retail banking arms of America's three other megabanks: Citigroup, JPMorgan Chase, and Wells Fargo.
-The Consumer Banking organization includes over 4,600 retail financial centers and approximately 15,900 automated teller machines.
+The Consumer Banking organization includes over 4,600 retail financial centers and approximately 15,900 ATMs.

 Bank of America is a member of the Global ATM Alliance, a joint venture of several major international banks that provides for reduced fees for consumers using their ATM card or check card at another bank within the Global ATM Alliance when travelling internationally.
 This feature is restricted to withdrawals using a debit card and users are still subject to foreign currency conversion fees, credit card withdrawals are still subject to cash advance fees and foreign currency conversion fees.